High-Skilled Immigrants Call Out The Trump Administration's 'Hypocrisy'

 "The idea that we are intentionally, mischievously, impishly, malevolently trying to build an invisible wall on purpose because we don't want foreign workers to come is false," said Cissna.

-Nonetheless, immigrants like Neha Mahajan wonder whether the administration is serious about 'merit-based' immigration.
+Nonetheless, immigrants like Neha Mahajan wonder whether the administration is serious about "merit-based" immigration.

 "I don't know what to think," Mahajan said.
 "Hypocrisy, maybe?
 They want us to stay.
 They don't want us to stay.
 Why put people's lives into a limbo?"

-Mahajan and other spouses of guest workers are pushing to save the H4-EAD program that allows them to work.
+Mahajan and other spouses of guest workers are pushing to save the H-4 EAD program that allows them to work.
 The Trump administration is expected to announce the official end of that program any day.